Paco-crossing-the-roads/Crossy_Road_Documentation/README.md

 # :toolbox: Getting Started

-We are going to show you the UML diagrams produced for this project.
+We're going to show you our project organization and the UML diagrams we've produced.

 # :clipboard: Issue Board